JohnHazelton/HaitiTarpClassification/README.md

-# HaitiTarpClassification
+# Haiti Tarp Classification
-Data Science project using various classification models to identify presence of tarps in overhead images of Haiti
+I compared classification models, including KNN, SVM, Random Forest, etc. in their effectiveness at identifying the presence of blue tarps in pixel data from overhead images of Haiti.
+This project was based on a case study from the disaster releif efforts after a tragic hurricane struck Haiti.
+US military flew planes over Haiti and took thousands of images to locate potential survivors taking refuge under blue tarps.
+The goal was to build a classification model that could quickly and accurately identify these tarps and limit the number of false negatives (missed opportunities for potential rescues).